What Is The Best Bach Flower Remedy?

 Chicory is for their families and friends.
 People are incredibly loving and caring.
 However, they look forward to receiving love and attention and feel belittled and unnecessarily hurt if they don't receive it all.

-The remedy aids in bringing out the positive side of chicory when we lapse into this state: love given freely and unconditionally.
+The remedy aids in bringing out the positive side of chicory when we lapse into the state of love given freely and unconditionally.

-The remedy aids in bringing us back to reality and our true selves so that we can act to improve our lives rather than daydreaming.
+The remedy aids in bringing us back to reality and our true selves so that we can act to improve our lives rather than daydream.

 The remedy aids in eliminating these emotions so that we can move on with our lives without worrying about failing.
 It is useful to compare the Elm and Larch states.

 People in the first group willingly accept challenges and sporadically doubt their capabilities; the crisis is brought on by the size of the task rather than the difficulty of performing it well.

 People from the Larch culture tend to avoid trying because they are convinced they will fail.

 Gentian is for that generally mild dejection we occasionally experience when things go wrong.
 It sets us back when we miss a bus, perform poorly on an exam, or pass up an opportunity.

 The feeling frequently goes away on its own, but the remedy can be used to make it go away faster so that we can take control of the situation rather than just hoping for the best.

 The herb gorse, also used as a remedy for depression when things go wrong, is frequently confused with gentian.
 The main distinction is one degree.